Arbitrator & Mediator

-Chairperson of the Registered Master Builders Association of New Zealand complaints committee – 15 hearings conducted and determinations issued in the last 12 months.
+Chairperson of the Registered Master Builders Association of New Zealand complaints committee – 30 determinations issued.

-New Zealand Regional Councils – 3 investigations and determinations issued into the conduct of elected officials in the last 12 months.
+New Zealand Regional Councils – 3 determinations issued into the conduct of elected officials.

 Lead counsel in a superyacht refit dispute in the Melbourne High Court.

 Lead counsel acting for the Fijian Tax Authority in a transfer pricing claim against Fiji Water (estimated damages $1.6 billion Fijian dollars).

 Lead counsel on numerous disputes for IATA - New Zealand and Pacific islands.

 Lead counsel acting for the receivers of Hartner Construction Limited (at the time the largest construction failure in New Zealand).

 Lead counsel acting for the receivers of Carich Training (largest education provider receivership in New Zealand).

 Junior counsel acting for New Zealand public company in partnership dispute with CITIC ($2.6 billion).